devops-kung-fu/lucha/README.md

 Talk about shifting left, right?

 ## Lucha in Action

-Lucha can run in any terminal, and is language agnostic.
+Lucha can run in any terminal and is language agnostic.
 The following screenshot shows Lucha running inside the Visual Studio Code embedded terminal.
 Lucha is showing secrets detected in a ```test.txt``` file.

 ![lucha-vscode](img/lucha-vscode.png)